dinadeljanin/react-europe-workshop/README.md

 ### Advanced

 - [Capture the Ether](https://capturetheether.com/) - Capture the Ether is a game in which you hack Ethereum smart contracts to learn about security.
-- [Ethernauts](https://ethernaut.openzeppelin.com/) - Learn Smart contract security by 'hacking' different contracts due to common vulnerabilities.
+- [Ethernauts](https://ethernaut.openzeppelin.com/) - Learn smart contract security by 'hacking' different contracts due to common vulnerabilities.

 ### Reference Docs